RobinD42/python-wrangler/README.rst

 The script can also be used with Cygwin's bash to switch between multiple Windows Pythons or virtualenvs as well.

-Please see the header in activateEnv.sh for more details.
+Please see the header in wrangler.sh for more details.

 Installation
 ------------

-1. Copy or link activateEnv.sh someplace where you can have easy access to it.
+1. Copy or link wrangler.sh someplace where you can have easy access to it.

-2. Create a Python script in your home directory named .myPyEnv.
-This script will be run with an environment name on the command-line and needs to write the path name of that environment to stdout.
-There is an example given in this project folder that you can modify to your needs if desired.
+2. Create a folder in your home directory named .myPyEnv.
+Place one file in this folder for each Python environment you want to be able to switch to.
+The name of the file is the name you will use on the command line, and the contents of the file is the path to the root of that environment.

 3. (Optional) Create an alias that sources the activateEnv.sh script.
 For example:

-    alias workon='source ~/bin/activateEnv.sh'
+    alias wrangler='source ~/bin/wrangler.sh'

 Even you can be a snake wrangler!
 Have fun.